-With version 8.0 or later of the Salesforce1 downloadable app for Android, Salesforce provides an extra level of security compliance through interoperation with the most popular MDM (mobile device management) suites.
-The Salesforce1 downloadable app for Android, with an MDM, give you enhanced functionality for distribution and control over your users' devices.
-The enhanced security functions when you combine Salesforce1 with an MDM are certificate-based authentication and automatic custom host provisioning.
+With version 8.0 or later of the Salesforce1 downloadable app for Android and version 10.0 or later of the Salesforce1 downloadable app for iOS, Salesforce provides an extra level of security compliance through interoperation with the most popular MDM (mobile device management) suites.
+The Salesforce1 downloadable apps, with an MDM, give you enhanced functionality for distribution and control over your users' devices.
+The enhanced security functions when you combine Salesforce1 with an MDM include certificate-based authentication and automatic custom host provisioning.